TangoraBox/ReactiveDeskFX/README.md

 ---

+## Example project

+If you want to see how to code with this framework please visit my [ResumeFX project](https://github.com/TangoraBox/ResumeFX) witch uses that.

+---

 ## Usage Steps
 1. .fxml file must have `<fx:root>` tag (`fx:controller` attribute it's optional)
 2. View class must extend the class of your top node in level hierarchy of your .fxml (`type` attribute of `fx:root`)